Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max and Jax fight together but separatly as neither wants help from the other

 Max is surprised to find that Airiona is a Cyvolter and stops Jax from finishing her or cuting her tail off leting her escape.
 Jax is enraged by this Max exclaims that she is not a bad.
 Jax Responds that she tried to kill Te Cybervator how is she not a bad guy

+Before or after learns/realize Spike and Speeding bulet is the same person Max is asked if he knows him upon recognizing him.
+Max tells them in a flashback about how he is the one that convinced him to become a Cybervator

 ### 7. Approach To The Inmost Cave
 Episodes: 19, 20, 21, 22